Aquafina-water-bottle/jp-mining-note/docs/docs/uicustomization.md

 {{ feature_version("0.11.1.0") }}

-Furigana that extends past the length of the kanji will add additional spacing around the kanjis, which is unpleasant for some people to look at.
+Furigana that extends past the length of the kanji will add additional spacing around the kanjis, which may be unpleasant to look at.

 One solution to this is to simply hide the spacing until hover or click.
 This has the unintentional consequence where kanjis can potentionally change position, or overflow